DMKM1517/SmartCity/docs/pipeline.md

 Script for smart labs can be found in `SmartModel.py`.
 They contain the following products:
 1. Sentiment Analysis
 2. Word Embedding
+It can be accesed through the port 1338 on the development environment